dcunited001/dcunited001.github.io/_posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents.md

 my family that, because of my reluctance to give up, I am "crazy" and I "belong in a hospital."

+Again, I challenge you to write 20,000 to 30,000 words on leadership.
-How can someone read the 20,000 words I have published in the past 48 hours and reasonably conclude that I am not in touch with reality, unless there is some aspect of reality I am not being shown.
+If you criticize me, then what do you have to say?
+Obviously, there are people out there who are more agreeable, but look honestly at what I have been through.
+And how can someone read the 20,000 words I have published in the past 48 hours and reasonably conclude that I am not in touch with reality, unless there is some aspect of reality I am not being shown.
 How can someone allude that I am delusional because I do not understand my own capabilities?
 Absolutely ridiculous.
-I have a lot to learn and a ton of room for growth, but I am absolutely not delusional about my skillset.
+I have a lot to learn and a ton of room for growth, but I am absolutely not delusional about my skillset or range of experience.
 Be the next person to make a Steve jobs joke, I fucking dare you.